Core workflow

 Cloud Slicer limits & queue

 Custom bed types, nozzle volume types, and profile visibility Cloud Slicer filters profiles based on the selected machine profile, nozzle diameter, nozzle volume type, bed type, and engine.
 This article explains how those choices affect what users see.
-Cloud Slicer nozzle diameter, nozzle volume type, and bed type selectors Why these fields matter Machine, filament, aFew readersCloud Slicer quotas, limits, and usage
+Why these fields matter Machine, filament, aFew readersCloud Slicer quotas, limits, and usage

 How to change the Cloud Slicer language Cloud Slicer can show slicer setting names and categories in languages supported by the selected slicer engines.
-Cloud Slicer language setting What the language setting changes The slicer language setting applies to slicer settings and categories imported from the slicer engine.
+What the language setting changes The slicer language setting applies to slicer settings and categories imported from the slicer engine.
 It does not necessarily translate every part of tFew readersOrganization slicer defaults and policies

 Organization slicer defaults and policies Organization slicer settings let admins choose sensible defaults for everyone in the account.
 These defaults help users start with the right engine, printer, material, nozzle, bed, and slicer UI settings.
-Organization slicer defaults in settings Open slicer settings Go to Settings Slicing.
-Open General slicer setFew readersCloud Slicer permissions and role controls
+Open slicer settings Go to Settings > Slicing.
+Open **General slicer setFew readersCloud Slicer permissions and role controls

 Cloud Slicer permissions and role controls Admins can control what users are allowed to do in the Cloud Slicer.
 This is useful for schools, print farms, and shared accounts where not everyone should be able to change slicer engines, profiles, or advanced settings.
-Cloud Slicer role permissions for user groups Where to find these settings Go to Settings OrganizaFew readers
+Where to find these settings Go to **Settings > OrganizaFew readers